vulkano-rs/vulkano-book/chapter-code/README.md

 # Chapter source code

-This folder contains the source code used in the guide.
+This folder contains the source code used in the book.

 ## Viewing the source code